School-Based Health Services

 Provides a focus on prevention and early intervention, and offers a combination of testing such as pregnancy or STD testing, medical assessments, physical examinations, substance abuse counseling, case management, dental health education, diabetes education, nutrition education, health education and health promotion.

-The School Based Health Services Program is a partnership between the Florida Department of Health in Pinellas County, Pinellas County School System, Juvenile Welfare Board, Boca Ciega High School administration, Gibbs High School administration and Northeast High School administration.
+The School Based Health Services Program is a partnership between the Florida Department of Health in Pinellas County, Pinellas County School System, Juvenile Welfare Board and the administration of the following High Schools: Boca Ciega, Gibbs, Northeast, Largo, and Pinellas Park.